Mojosann/Test/test 04/Intro.md

-csv data translate to dict date and analysize ideal resault.
+csv data translate to dict data and analysize ideal resault.